 A loan modification is a written agreement with your lender or loan servicer that changes the original terms such as the interest rate, payment amount, principal or maturity date.
 You may see advertisements offering you loan modification assistance or be solicited by phone or mail from someone offering such services.
 Some of these companies have Web sites that look official or make it appear that are a government agency.
 Be cautious before hiring anyone to help you obtain a loan modification.

-for an unlicensed provider of loan modification services to collect a fee in advance for such assistance.
+- It is illegal for an unlicensed provider of loan modification services to collect a fee in advance for such assistance.
 In addition, there are limits on the fees that licensed providers can charge.
 The Federal Trade Commission recently banned mortgage relief companies from collecting fees until homeowners have received an acceptable written offer from a lender or servicer.
 Attorneys are generally exempted from the rule but are required to place any fees they collect in a client trust account and abide by state laws and regulations covering such accounts.

 Foreclosure Rescue Scams (¡Sea consciente de Estafas de Rescate de Ejecución de Hipoteca!)

 Scammers approach homeowners promising to help them keep their homes but instead take the owner's money, home or equity.
 Homeowners frequently do not understand the transaction.
 These scams can take several forms: